 - an instance which was previously unavailable has begun to provide Enterprise data

-Notification Alerts and generate email following a server startup or shutdown¶
+Notification alerts & generate email following server startup/shutdown¶

 FusionReactor can also send an email alert or issue a notification alert if a server changes state.

-There are a few points which should be borne in mind when configuring scripting.
+There are a few points to consider when configuring scripting.

 If FusionReactor is configured to monitor itself, i.e. is monitoring the same instance in which it is configured, scripting should not be used for operations which affect this instance.
 Because the order in which FusionReactor's subsystems start up, FusionReactor may prematurely fire a script while the 'self' instance is still starting up.